Developing and applying novel statistical design methods and computational tools to support clinical trials and research efforts

 While our focus remains on clinical trials design methods, we also investigate how to appropriately analyze and interpret the trials’ results.
 For instance, we try to align our collaborative clinical trials to the ICH E9(R1) Estimand guideline.

 A defining aspect of our group is our in-depth collaboration with clinicians as we support their development and analyses of clinical trials.
 Our laboratory analyzes data from the clinic and applies existing and novel biostatistical methods.
 Much of our collaborative statistical services focus on solid tumors and other tumors through our partnership with the Department of Oncology (Solid Tumor Division) and the Department of Psychology.

 Because of the collaborative partnerships with clinicians and researchers, our group has the notable opportunity to develop and apply new biostatistical methods and computational tools that provide an impact to exploratory clinical care and research at St. Jude.
 In all our work, we strive to develop and apply novel design methods and computational tools that push the boundaries of what is possible in the biostatistical design and analysis of clinical trials.

 Phase II/III design

-Dr. Haitao Pan is an Assistant Member of the St. Jude Faculty and leads his biostatistics group in innovative, collaborative efforts to support early clinical trial phases.
-He received a PhD from Fourth Military Medical University in China and another PhD from The University of Texas MD.
+Dr. Haitao Pan is an Assistant Member of the St. Jude Faculty where he leads his biostatistics group in innovative, collaborative efforts to support early clinical trial phases.
+His academic distinctions include appointments as an Adjunct Graduate Faculty member in Biostatistics at the University of Memphis and an Adjunct Assistant Professor at the Florida State University College of Nursing.
+Dr. Pan received a PhD from Fourth Military Medical University in China and another PhD from The University of Texas MD.
 Anderson Cancer Center.
-Since joining St. Jude Children’s Research Hospital, Dr. Pan’s efforts have focused on design models, software development for statistical analysis, and supporting physicians in their clinical research needs.
+Since joining St. Jude, Dr. Pan’s efforts have focused on design models, software development for statistical analysis, and supporting physicians in their clinical research needs.